This tutorial covers the following topics:

 Embedding a YouTube Video

 To embed a YouTube video on a Joomla! page, you first need to get the iframe embed code.
-Under the video you want to embed, click on Share, then on Embed and copy the code.
+Open the video you want to embed, right click on it and choose Copy Embed Code.